john-science/python_for_scientists/classes/10_numpy/lecture_10.md

 ### Lists vs Arrays

 The `list` is the standard ordered-sequence data structure in Python.
 The Python `list` is an extremely flexible tool.
-But it turns out, that flexibility costs us some speed.
+But, it turns out, that flexibility costs speed.
 NumPy introduces its own data structure, the  [array](http://wiki.scipy.org/Tentative_NumPy_Tutorial#head-c5f4ceae0ab4b1313de41aba9104d0d7648e35cc):

     >>> from numpy import array